Hensler Family Endowed Scholarship

-We did this scholarship in honor of our parents, who truly represent the words of the Auburn Creed.
+We established this scholarship in honor of our parents, who truly represent the words of the Auburn Creed.
 Although they did not attend college, they instilled in us a tremendous work ethic and the importance of family.
 We are both proud to have had our nephew as a recent graduate from Auburn to help continue the tradition.
 I did not have children, so for me this scholarship is about giving back and experiencing the joy of having someone else pursue their education and attain their goals.
 Any time I return to Auburn, whether it be in Jordan-Hare, or walking across campus, I can’t help but experience that feeling of coming home and “belonging.”
 Auburn fans and the Auburn spirit are like no place on earth.
 I have traveled the world over, but still get excited when I cross the state line and I’m headed to Auburn.

 Tell us about your Auburn story, favorite tradition, a “War Eagle!” moment, or what Auburn has meant to you.